artainmo/general-programming/languages/OCaml/README.md

 Lists are also used extensively in OCaml programs.
 A list is a sequence of immutable values of the same type.<br>
 There are two constructors, one like this `[element1; element2;]` and another like this `element1 :: element2 :: []`.<br>
+Lists can be joined together using `list1 @ list2`, similarly a value can be appended to the end of a list like this `list @ [newValue]`.
+However appending at end of lists demands to copy and joining two lists which is more demanding than adding a value to the front of a list like this `newValue :: list1`.<br>
 Lists can also contain tuples or other lists as long as all its elements have the same type.

-A disjoint union, or union for short, represents the union of several different types, where each of the parts is given an unique, explicit name.<br>
+A disjoint union, or union for short, represents the union of several different types, where each of the parts is given a unique, explicit name.<br>
 OCaml allows the definition of exact and open union types.
 The following syntax is used for an exact union type:
 ```
 type unionTypeName =